Language: EN

 // Definition of constants for the states

-// Assignment of the initial status to the currentStatus variable
+// Assigning the initial status to the estadoActual variable

-It’s simpler, but we have just lost the semantics and (above all) the security that enumerations provide.
-For example, any string could be assigned to the currentStatus variable, even if it does not represent a valid state.
+It’s simpler, but we just lost the semantics and (above all) the safety that enumerations provide.
+For example, any string could be assigned to the variable estadoActual, even if it does not represent a valid state.

-To address this issue, there are alternative patterns, such as strongly typed enums, which provide the security of stricter data types while maintaining the readability and clarity of the code.
+To address this issue, there are alternative patterns, such as strongly typed enums, which provide stricter data type safety while retaining readability and clarity of the code.

-In short, using Enums is fine, and in general it is recommended.
-But as always, use your head.
-Using them indiscriminately can complicate the code, more than help us.
+Ultimately, using Enums is fine, and in general, it is advisable.
+But as always, with common sense.
+Using them indiscriminately can complicate the code more than helping us.